 More purchasing power for wages!

 Significant pay raises that improve purchasing power, targeted raises for low-pay sectors, and some raises in euros, some in percentages.
-These are JHL’s methods for allocating significant pay raises also to sectors that are in a wage pit at the moment.
+These are JHL’s methods for allocating significant pay raises also to sectors that are in a pay gap at the moment.

 Better agreement, locally